JensKanstrupLarsen/safeP4R/README.md

 `<package-name>` is the name of the package to be generated.
 The generated types are written to stdout.

-## Reproducing examples
+## Reproducing the examples in the companion paper

-All of the examples can be run by using
+The instructions for running all examples are given below.
+In general, each example can be run by using

     sbt "runMain <main-function>"

 where `<main-function>` is the `@main` function to be run (usually named the same as the example file itself).

+### IMPORTANT: before you try any of the examples below

-All existing examples require the VM to be running.
-Each example has precondition that the network switches have no table entries; for this reason, in the VM, close the mininet network (ctrl+d), run `make clean`, and then run `make network` in between each example run.
+All provided examples require the SafeP4R VM to be running.  **Moreover**, each example assumes a clean configuration where the network switches have no preconfigured table entries.

+For this reason, **before and in-between running any of the examples below**, you need to perform the following steps on the VM:
+1. if the mininet network simulation is already running, close it (Ctrl+d);
+2. run `make clean`;
+3. run `make network`.

 ### Simple IPv4 table update (Fig. 1)